ystraore/Cluster_Varieties_Of_-Wheat-/README.md

 - **Data Visualization:** Matplotlib, Seaborn
 - **Development Tools:** Jupyter Notebooks for interactive development and testing

-## How to Use
-(Instructions on how to set up the project, install dependencies, and run the model.
-This section should be tailored based on your project's specifics.)

-## License
-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments
-Special thanks to the Institute of Agrophysics of the Polish Academy of Sciences in Lublin for providing the wheat grain used in this experiment and for their support in conducting the high-quality visualization studies necessary for this research.

----

 This enhanced README now includes a detailed Table of Contents and a Tech Stack section, offering a clear overview and technical insight into your project.
 Adjust the "How to Use" section with specific setup and execution instructions relevant to your repository.